nix-community/kickstart-nix.nvim/README.md

 ### :snowflake: NixOS (with flakes)

-1. Add your flake to you NixOS flake inputs.
+1. Add your flake to your NixOS flake inputs.
 1. Add the overlay provided by this flake.

 ```nix